ISAITB/docs-tdl/source/constructs/index.rst

 listen
 ~~~~~~

-The ``listen`` step is used to instruct the test bed to act as a proxy between messages sent to and from two actors defined as SUTs.
+The ``listen`` step is used to instruct the Test Bed to act as a proxy between messages sent to and from two actors defined as SUTs.
 Similar to the ``send`` and ``receive`` steps, this step is expected to take place within a transaction created by ``btxn``, the
 identifier of which it references.
 The structure of the ``listen`` element is as follows: